Head and Neck Cancer

 Surgical Treatment Approaches

-Surgical treatment approaches may include:
+Surgical treatment approaches for head and neck cancers may include:

 • Comprehensive surgical management of head and neck tumors and malignancies